 Section 3: Terms and Conditions of Contract

-The Terms and Conditions of Contract for this procurement are Defra standard Mid-Tier Terms and Conditions
+The Terms and Conditions of Contract for this procurement are Defra standard Mid-Tier Terms and Conditions.

 The Authority proposes that the Contract will commence on 9 October 2023 with a total duration of 36 months until 8 October 2026.